wtaysom/JavaScript-Canvas-Game-Course/notes.md

 # Wednesday May 23

-* !! factor out a function that handles removing items from a list without sucking -- write some unit tests
+* Separate concerns by factoring out a `reject` function that handles removing items from a list.
 * !! factor out missiles and bullets and powerups -- lists of things

 # Fun For Later